consortium-chat/constitution/Constitution.md

 #### Calling motions

-Any member with the requisite PC to call a motion has the inalienable right to call that motion.
+All members have the inalienable right to call motions if they have enough pc to do so and have not exceeded their daily limit.

-COMMENT: Should we have a limit on the number of motions per day?
+Each member is limited to 10 motions of any kind each UTC day.

 To call a simple motion, a member must have enough PC to vote for that motion at least **once**.
 When called, they do and must vote for that motion at least **once**.